 Telling a story that contains a prevalent element of death in the most magical, child friendly, yet sophisticated way possible is a tough ask, but Coco does it - and does it well.
 The Disney Pixar animation is full of colour and culture, that is bound to leave you walking out of the cinema with a feeling of utter warmth and a spring in your step as you immediately download Remember Me to your Spotify playlist.

-The film follows a story of Miguel, a young boy who has a dream of being a musician and to follow in the footsteps of his hero, Ernesto de la Cruz.
-However, Miguel’s family despise the mere mention of music and have his future of the family shoe-making business already set in their heads.
+The film follows a story of Miguel, a young boy who dreams of following in the footsteps of his musician hero, Ernesto de la Cruz.
+However, Miguel’s family despise music and have his future of the family shoe-making business already set in their heads.
 On the Day of the Dead or Dia de Muertos, a traditional Mexican celebration that honours deceased loved ones, Miguel finds himself in the Land of the Dead, where he meets Hector.
 They embark on a journey together, where they discover that Hector has more relevance to Miguel and his love for music than you initially think.

-The storyline of the film and the significance of the Mexican culture lends itself tremendously well to a Pixar animation, the way colour is used, particularly in the Land of the Dead is mesmerising and packs a punch on the big screen.
+The storyline and the significance of the Mexican culture lend themselves tremendously to a Pixar animation, the way colour is used, particularly in the Land of the Dead is mesmerising and packs a punch on the big screen.
 The animation has been executed in a way that is slick and realistic, down to the minute detail of perfectly aligned shadows from candle light.
 The vibrant Mexican culture paired with Pixar animation is a match made in heaven.

 Directors Lee Unkrich and Adrian Molina have produced a Disney Pixar with depth and cultural relevance that educates and engages an audience of all ages, a must see film that will unearth emotions you never knew existed.